awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 + `http` to post data to an HTTPS endpoint\.
 + `iotAnalytics` to send data to an AWS IoT Analytics channel\.
 + `iotEvents` to send data to an AWS IoT Events input\.
++ `iotSiteWise` to send data to asset properties in AWS IoT SiteWise\.
 + `kinesis` to write data to a Kinesis stream\.
 + `lambda` to invoke a Lambda function\.
 + `republish` to republish the message on another MQTT topic\.